-The table below summarizes the treatment of compensation for the NEOs under various termination scenarios.
+The table below summarizes the treatment of compensation for the NEOs other than Mr. La Pianta and Ms. Lethbridge under various termination scenarios.
 Each of the NEOs is eligible for retirement under the OMERS pension plan.
 No changes are contemplated in the event of a change of control of the Corporation.

-Compensation element Resignation Termination w/o cause (1) Termination with cause Salary Salary ends Salary ends Salary ends Performance Pay Current year award forfeited Current year award Current year award forfeited Benefits Benefits end Benefits continue Benefits end Pension Entitled to OMERS pension Entitled to OMERS pension Entitled to OMERS pension Settlement of arbitration of OMERS Pension Changes (2) Entitled to top-up benefit Entitled to top-up benefit Entitled to top-up benefit Retirement Allowance (3) Entitled to lump sum Entitled to lump sum Entitled to lump sum Severance (4) Not applicable Base salary and performance pay for (i) 24 months of salary continuation for Mr. Haines, Mr. La Pianta, Ms. Lethbridge and (ii) up to 18 months of salary continuation for Ms. Cipolla Not applicable
+Compensation element Resignation Termination w/o cause (1) Termination with cause Salary Salary ends Salary ends Salary ends Performance Pay Current year award forfeited Current year award Current year award forfeited Benefits Benefits end Benefits continue Benefits end Pension Entitled to OMERS pension Entitled to OMERS pension Entitled to OMERS pension Settlement of arbitration of OMERS Pension Changes (2) Entitled to top-up benefit Entitled to top-up benefit Entitled to top-up benefit Retirement Allowance (2) Entitled to lump sum Entitled to lump sum Entitled to lump sum Severance (3) Not applicable Base salary and performance pay for (i) 24 months of salary continuation for Mr. Haines and (ii) up to 18 months of salary continuation for Ms. Cipolla Not applicable